 Properly Structured and Labeled Forms: Make your forms easy to use.
 Use clear labels and instructions for all users.

-Accessibility Element | Description |
+| Accessibility Element | Description |

-Keyboard Navigation | Choose color schemes and contrast levels easily distinguishable for users with vision impairments. |
+| Keyboard Navigation | Choose color schemes and contrast levels easily distinguishable for users with vision impairments. |

-Perceivable Colors | Choose color schemes and contrast levels that are easily distinguishable for users with vision impairments. |
+| Perceivable Colors | Choose color schemes and contrast levels that are easily distinguishable for users with vision impairments. |

-Clear and Legible Text | Use clear, legible fonts with appropriate text contrast to make your content easy to read for all users. |
+| Clear and Legible Text | Use clear, legible fonts with appropriate text contrast to make your content easy to read for all users. |

-Closed Captions for Videos | Provide closed captions for any videos on your site to ensure users who are deaf or hard of hearing can still access the audio content. |
+| Closed Captions for Videos | Provide closed captions for any videos on your site to ensure users who are deaf or hard of hearing can still access the audio content. |

-Descriptive Link Text | Choose color schemes and contrast levels easily distinguishable for users with vision impairments. |
+| Descriptive Link Text | Choose color schemes and contrast levels that are easily distinguishable for users with vision impairments. |

-Properly Structured and Labeled Forms | Ensure the text used for links communicates the purpose and destination of the link. |
+| Properly Structured and Labeled Forms | Ensure the text used for links communicates the purpose and destination of the link. |

-Testing for ADA Compliance in E-commerce
+Testing for ADA Compliance in E-Commerce

-For a deeper check, team up with accessServices, a group of accessibility experts.
+The AccessScan report provides a score and details your site’s issues.
+It helps you identify areas for improvement on your site for everyone.
+For a deeper check, team up with Access Services, a group of accessibility experts.
 They do a detailed manual audit of your site.
-This helps find and fix any compliance issues to make your site accessible.
+This helps identify and resolve any compliance issues to ensure your site is accessible.

 Conclusion

-By making your site easy to use for all, you avoid legal problems, too.
-Steps like using good alt text and ensuring it works with keyboards greatly help.
+By making your site easy to use for all, you also avoid potential legal problems.
+Steps like using good alt text and ensuring it works with screen readers and keyboards greatly help.
 These actions make your site welcoming to everyone.
+Putting accessibility first is beneficial for your brand and future online success.
+With so many people with disabilities worldwide, it’s a smart move that will open your business to more customers and create new growth opportunities.

+It’s about making your site work for everyone, not just some.
+By addressing diverse needs and following key accessibility standards, you demonstrate that you care about all your customers.
 Ready to make your e-commerce site more accessible and inclusive?
 Start now by following our expert tips and ensure your business is set up for long-term success!

 FAQ